Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Analysis of thermo-osmosis problem

 \subsection{Similarity solution}

 Since the unknown function $\phi$ depends on $(x_1,x_2,\z_1,\z_2,\z_3)$, the analysis of the problem requires substantial computational resources due to the high-dimensionality.
-A conventional approach to simplifying the problem is to introduce a similarity solution \cite{Sone2007}.
-Based on the similarity solution for the thermal transpiration \cite{Ohwada1989}, the following form of the similarity solution is obtained:
+A useful approach to simplifying the problem is to introduce a similarity solution \cite{Sone2007}.
+Based on the similarity solution for the thermal transpiration \cite{Ohwada1989}, the following form of the similarity solution can be applied:

-This form is compatible with Eqs.~\eqref{eq:bgk-nd}--\eqref{eq:bc-nd} in the presence of the potential, where $\phi_T$ is an alternative unknown function that depends only on $(x_1,\z_1,\z_\rho)$.
+Without any approximation, this form is compatible with Eqs.~\eqref{eq:bgk-nd}--\eqref{eq:bc-nd} in the presence of the potential, where $\phi_T$ is an alternative unknown function that depends only on $(x_1,\z_1,\z_\rho)$.
 The macroscopic quantities are then expressed as